dkhrunov/fullstack-angular-mfe/README.md

 There are also many [community plugins](https://nx.dev/community) you could add.

+## Generate an MFE application

+Run `nx workspace-generator mfe my-mfe` to generate an MFE application.

+> You can select that type of MFE you want to create - host or remote

 ## Generate an application

 Run `nx g @nrwl/react:app my-app` to generate an application.